Quaternaglia Guitar Quartet: History

 The 2004 CD Presença includes the first world recording of Quartet No. 1 by Radamés Gnattali and has pieces dedicated to Quaternaglia by the Brazilian composers Rodrigo Vitta, Paulo Tiné, Douglas Lora and Sergio Molina.
 Two years later, QGQ recorded their first live DVD at Itaú Cultural Hall in São Paulo.

 Paola Picherzky participated in the group between 2007 and 2010 and Chrystian Dozza has been a member since 2009.
 In 2007, Quaternaglia made the Brazilian premiere of the Quintet for Another Time with the American pianist James Dick.
 In the following year, QGQ performed Gismontiana, a concert for four guitars and string orchestra written by the Cuban composer Leo Brouwer, as an invited soloist of OCAM (São Paulo University Chamber Orchestra) conducted by the composer himself on his first visit to Brazil.

 Thiago Abdalla joined the group in 2010.
 Estampas was released on 2010 and Jequibau in 2012.
 In 2013, Quaternaglia recorded a live "Concerto Italico", by Leo Brouwer, with Havana Chamber Orchestra conducted by the composer.
 Brouwer's concerts for four guitars and orchestra were also performed in Belém, Aracaju, Rio de Janeiro and at Sala São Paulo with Heliopolis Symphony Orchestra conducted by Isaac Karabtchevsky.
 The CD Xangô was released in 2015 with works by Villa-Lobos, Almeida Prado, Ronaldo Miranda, João Luiz, Sérgio Molina, Chrystian Dozza and Paulo Bellinati.

 Four (2019) is the quartet’s first album released by GuitarCoop, Brazilian platform and record label that has risen to worldwide prominence for producing and distributing high quality classical guitar content (in audio and video) on the web.
 Sidney Molina explains that the “album is the culmination of an ample renovation in the group’s repertoire undertaken after the celebration of its 25th anniversary, in 2017”.
 Contrary to Quaternaglia’s previous albums, in Four there is an “intentional absence” of pieces by Brazilian composers.

 The title Four points to the four composers featured in the CD – Leonard Bernstein (USA), Leo Brouwer (Cuba), Javier Farias (Chile) and Astor Piazzolla (Argentina) – the four works chosen for recording, as well as the four guitars of the ensemble.

+In 2022 Quaternaglia launched two new albums: Down the Black River, with works for four guitars, piano and orchestra written by Sergio Molina, and Bellinati’s Mosaic, which includes the compositions for guitar quartet by Paulo Bellinati and the first recording of a piece dedicated to the group by Sergio Assad.